Karl Eller: Sports

+Eller also played an instrumental role putting together a deal with the Bidwill family in 1988 that allowed for the St. Louis Cardinals to move to Arizona.

+Death and Legacy

+Karl Eller died on March 10, 2019, at age 90.

+Eller was recognized in 2001 by the Arizona Historical Society as a historymaker, recognizing him for his contributions to local culture, business and philanthropy.
 Eller was inducted into the Advertising Hall of Fame by the American Advertising Federation in March 2004 in New York City.
 Eller is also the first Arizonan and second outdoor advertising executive to be elected to the Advertising Hall of Fame.

 Karl Eller is the namesake of the Eller College of Management at the University of Arizona, where he was also an alumnus.